espocrm/documentation/docs/administration/config-params.md

 * clientSecurityHeadersDisabled – `false` – disable security headers (as of v7.2);
 * clientCspDisabled –  `false` – disable Content-Secirity-Policy header for the client page (as of v7.2);
 * clientCspScriptSourceList – a script source white-list for the Content-Secirity-Policy header (as of v7.2);
+* clientStrictTransportSecurityHeaderDisabled – disable `Strict-Transport-Security` header, actual if a webserver adds it (as of v7.3);

 ### Jobs & Daemon